Pinterest can be a great way to get your blog content out there, but it can also be very involved.

 Obeying the Rules of Group Boards & Tailwind Tribes

-Being a part of group boards and Tailwind Tribes is a great way to promote your blog posts.
+Being a part of group boards and Tailwind Tribes (available on Tailwind) is a great way to promote your blog posts.

 But, to remain in the group boards and Tribes you need to be a good fellow pinner and follow the rules.